 The Oratorio is always performed before Christmas in Europe, mainly in German-speaking countries, and for some people the excitement leading up to the holiday is brought to mind just by listening to this timpani solo.

 In the era of the Classicist composers, Beethoven was famous for his clever use of timpani.
 First of all, he flexibly adjusted the pitch of the timpani, which up to then had been fixed at intervals of perfect fourth and perfect fifth.
 His Symphony No. 7 features a minor sixth interval (A to F), and octaves appear in his Symphony No. 8 and No. 9.
 The timpani solo in the second movement of this Symphony No. 9 is particularly impressive and effective.
 Beethoven's innovative use of timpani, such as a timpani solo that starts off and is driven by a violin concerto, was generously praised even by Berlioz, one of the masters of orchestration that followed him.

 E. Berlioz: "Symphonie fantastique"

 Berlioz also added many new ideas to the world of timpani performance, having lauded Beethoven's use of timpani in his works.
-His "Symphonie fantastique" with its famously lavish orchestration made use of four timpani at the end of the third movement, "Sc?ne aux champs," to cleverly simulate the sound of rolling thunder from afar.
-In other parts of this work, he gives detailed specifications for different mallet hardnesses and performance techniques on his written score.
+His "Symphonie fantastique" with its famously lavish orchestration made use of four timpani at the end of the third movement, "Scène aux champs" to cleverly simulate the sound of rolling thunder from afar.
+Berlioz also innovated the use of timpani by featuring eight sets of timpani in a work and specifying the type of mallet within the score.

 G. Mahler: Symphony No. 2 ("The Resurrection Symphony")

-Mahler's legacy of a giant symphony with a giant orchestra featured surprising use of the timpani.
+Mahler's legacy of giant symphonies with a giant orchestra featured surprising use of the timpani.
 Symphony No. 2 is famous for its use of three timpanists.